kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/premium/guide.en-gb.md

 Upgrading an existing cluster is not supported at the moment, we'll deliver this functionality once we support the next Kubernetes release (1.33).

-### Cluster rename

-Renaming an existing cluster is not supported at the moment.

 ### Logs Data Platform integration

 Audit logs forwarding to the [Logs Data Platform](/pages/public_cloud/containers_orchestration/managed_kubernetes/forwarding-audit-logs-to-logs-data-platform) is not supported at the moment.